TonyGravagno/ban-hammer/readme.txt

 Ban Hammer helps you do that by preventing unwanted users from registering.

+New in version 2.9: Tired of people registering with user name 'manager', 'admin', 'administrator', or 'owner'?
+Ban Hammer now does the same check on user name/login entry as it's always done for the email address.
+See the 'User Name Hammer' section below for details.

 On a single install of WordPress, instead of using its own database table, Ban Hammer pulls from your list of prohibited emails from the Disallowed Comment Keys feature, native to WordPress.
 Since emails never equal IP addresses, it simply skips over and ignores them.

 On a network instance, there's a network wide setting for banned emails and domains.
 This means you only have <em>one</em> place to update and maintain your blocked list.
 When a listed user attempts to register, they get a customizable message that they cannot register.